czzarr/czzarr.github.com/source/_posts/2012-05-07-polling-and-uncertainty.markdown

 categories: [math]
 ---

+_This article is quite technical and requires a mathematical background for a comprehensive understanding.
+All technical points have a reference to the corresponding Wikipedia's article for further explanations._

 We are in an election time in France.
 Everyday news is rythmed by polls. _Nicolas Sarkozy is falling from 2% in today's poll from IPSOS_, _Francois Hollande slipped below 33% after the crisis_ etc...
 Everybody